- Human Ecology of Water; WASH; PoU Treatment

 - Hazards & Disasters; Disaster Reconstruction

-Much of my research takes place in India, but I have also conducted and supervised research in Bangladesh, Sri Lanka, Nepal, Tanzania, Costa Rica, Mexico, for the Republic of Mauritius on behalf of the CDC, and for the State of Iowa.
+Much of my experience is in India, but I have also worked, conducted, and/or supervised research in Bangladesh, Costa Rica, Italy, Mexico, Nepal, Saudi Arabia, Sri Lanka, Tanzania, for the Republic of Mauritius on behalf of the CDC, and for the State of Iowa.
 My current projects examine water security and latrine adoption in coastal India.
 These projects involve water quality testing, household surveys, and statistical and geospatial analyses.

-My teaching explores human dimensions of contemporary environmental issues--often from a critical perspective--with content from our backyard in Virginia to far reaches of the globe.
-Feel free to contact me at email@example.com or via my personal webpage to discuss educational and research opportunities.
+My teaching explores dynamics of socio-ecological relationships--often from a critical perspective--with content from our backyard in Virginia to far reaches of the globe.
+Feel free to contact me at firstname.lastname@example.org or via my personal webpage to discuss educational and research opportunities.

-Luke Juran also holds a partial faculty appointment at the Virginia Water Resources Research Center at Virginia Tech.
+Dr. Luke Juran also holds a partial appointment as Associate Professor of Human Ecology of Water at the Virginia Water Resources Research Center at Virginia Tech.

 - Water, Environment & Society (GEOG/WATR 2004)